-The Committee and the House approved \$10,038,000 for projects at three Naval installations in the Eighth Naval District.
+The Committee and the House approved \$10,038,000 for projects

 At the Naval Support Activity, New Orleans, the bachelor officers quarters project was approved.
 This project will accommodate 99 men.
 Presently this activity does not have bachelor officers quarters.
 A steam and electrical improvements project which will provide adequate heating and electrical utilities for needs of the activity was approved.